daniel-bogdoll/ad-datasets/README.md

 listed with the data sets, they are specified here.
 ###### Citations
 Citations states the number of citations of the respective paper of a data set.
+They are automatically obtained via the Semantic Scholar API based upon either the arxiv link of the related paper or its DOI.
 ###### Frames
 Frames states the number of frames in the data set.
 This includes training, test and validation